Skip to Content

 Preparation resources may be found through local school districts or colleges/universities.
 Contact information related to district-level Professional Development Certification Programs (PDCPs) is available via https://www.altcertflorida.org/coordinators.
 For information about programs of study available through various colleges of education, you may access the website www.fldoe.org/teaching/preparation.
 A list of Educator Preparation Institutes (EPIs) operated by various colleges in Florida is also available.
 The Department is not able to endorse or direct examinees to any particular program.

-Please refer to the documents FTCE Test Structure Information (PDF) and FELE Test Configuration Model (PDF) for the approximate number of questions, testing time, and other information.
+Please refer to the document FTCE Test Structure Information (PDF) for the approximate number of questions, testing time, and other information.

 In order to be eligible for certification, educator candidates demonstrate competency in general knowledge, subject area knowledge, and professional education by passing educator examinations.
 The Florida Teacher Certification Examinations (FTCE) and Florida Educational Leadership Examination (FELE) program collects examinees’ Social Security numbers (SSNs) via the registration application for these exams.
 The FTCE/FELE program uses the SSNs to match examinee scores with educator certification records that contain SSNs as required by Section 1012.56, Florida Statutes.
 Examinees’ SSNs are used for internal purposes only and are on score reports released to institutions and school districts as designated by the examinee.
 SSNs are not released to other third parties.